From cold towels to early dismissal, people are finding ways to cope with a 2nd day of heat wave

 “Flap and fan your wings to keep yourself cool,” the zoo said in a post featuring Penny pictures.
 “Use your long, flexible neck to better control your head temperature.”

-Associated Press reporters Corey Williams in Detroit, Jim Salter in O’Fallon, Missouri, Steve Karnowski in Minneapolis, Bruce Shipkowski in Toms River, New Jersey, and Julie Walker in New York contributed to this report.
+Associated Press reporters Teresa Crawford in Chicago, Corey Williams in Detroit, Jim Salter in O’Fallon, Missouri, Steve Karnowski in Minneapolis, Bruce Shipkowski in Toms River, New Jersey, and Julie Walker in New York contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.